 My mother has always been so kind and considerate of everyone’s feelings.
-She was someone that everyone loved being around until the past year or so.
+She was someone that everyone loved being around until the past year or so when we noticed some behavior changes.
 She’s become very difficult and, as much as I hate to admit it, sometimes, she is downright mean.
 There is just no reasoning with her when she is upset.

 I’m confused by her behavior and what might be triggering this change.
 Do you have any suggestions on what we can do?